 Once you have found an event or two to participate in, it’s time to get yourself, your products and your display ready.
 If you need to provide your own tent or table, you may want to see if you can borrow these for your first few events until you make some extra money to buy your own.

 You will want to purchase some tablecloths, preferably at least one with your company’s logo.
 I recommend using dark tablecloths, products and signage really stands out and pops more against a dark tablecloth.
-You can also get a large banner or sign printed with your company’s logo (and your name & contact info) like the ones you can see when you visit Roller Banners Cheap.
+You can also get a large banner or sign printed with your company’s logo (and your name & contact info).
 You can put the banner on your table, on your tent or on the wall behind your booth.
 This helps draw attention to your booth.

 As for products, I recommend bringing your business kit that new recruits get for signing up as part of your display.
 Then bring host specials and customer specials for the rest of your demo.
 You are going to want to be focusing on recruiting and dating parties so having those items and signage that goes along with it will help.
 Be sure to have catalogs, sales fliers, business cards and party and recruiting packets too!